quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ### packet_buffered
+Importance: Base

-No need to repeat full packet here, should be logged in another event for that
+TODO: No need to repeat full packet here, should be logged in another event for that

 ~~~
 {